evoila/cf-management-console/README.md

-# STYX
+# CloudFoundry Management Console

-Styx is a web console for Cloud Foundry V2.
+CloudFoundry Management Console is a web console for CloudFoundry V2.

 # Requirements

-* Styx requires the Java7 JDK installed locally (in order to build the project with Maven)
+* CloudFoundry Management Console requires the Java7 JDK installed locally.
+This project is a branch of https://github.com/ravanrijn/styx.
+The improvments are mostly under the cover and are as follows:

+- Migration to Spring Framework 4.0.X
+- Migration to Angular 1.2.5
+- Migration to Bootstrap 3

 # Installation